knlrvr/ttrpc/README.md

 <a name='testing'></a>
 ## Testing
-If you'd like to take a look around without using your own credentials, use this login;
+If you'd like to take a look around without using your own credentials, use this login -
 email: **dummy@ttrpc.com**
 password: **password123**